speculatejs/angular-sibling-components/README.md

 Detailed instructions:

 The example displays a menu of city names.
 When a name is clicked, details about the city are rendered in the content pane.
-A completed version can ve viewed here:
+A completed version can be viewed here:
 [Angular Sibling Components Solution](https://angular-sibling-components-solution.stackblitz.io/) but don't look at the solution yet!
 That is available here:
 [Solution Source](https://stackblitz.com/edit/angular-sibling-components-solution)